 UPDATE 2019-11-25 - I have happened on another source on Smedley Butler, in case readers are feeling a bit itchy about "wiki" anything right now due to the ongoing problems on wikipedia with sock puppet editors.
 The article is part of arcdaia publishing's media copy for their series of books on political scandals in the united states, titled Smedley Butler and the 1930s Plot to Overthrow the President, and it is sensibly written with some perhaps not so surprising names popping up in what was known at the time as the "Business Plot."
 I had forgotten how many familiar names were and are tied to this episode in united states politics.

-UPDATE 2020-05-04 - I have happened on an excellent source to help a person get more deeply into Arendt's way of thinking, including some discussion of how she uses specific important terms in her work.
-This is well worth taking the time to do, because whether or not you agree with her, she shares wonderful tools to think with, and that is a gift not to be sniffed at it.
+UPDATE 2020-05-04 - Here is an excellent source to help a person get more deeply into Arendt's way of thinking, including some discussion of how she uses specific important terms in her work.
+This is well worth taking the time to do, because whether or not you agree with her, she shares wonderful tools to think with, and that is a gift not to be sniffed at.
 The source is radio open source with Christopher Lydon, specifically the topic line Hannah Arendt and the Banality of Evil.

 UPDATE 2020-07-03 - This excellent graphic essay has percolated back up to the top of my newsfeeds again, and rightfully so.
 About Face: Death and Surrender to Power in the Clothing of Men, dated 24 february 2019, is a deep dive and nuanced reflection by Nate Powell on the latest manipulations of toxic masculinity.
 These manipulations are effectively training up the newest "fascist paramilitary participants," whose insecurities are weaponized against them as Arendt noted, and who are being guided into turning wholly to authority and against any one else deemed "different."
 We can already see how "different" is being openly referred to again as being "feminine."
 This essay is hosted on the popula website, founded and owned by journalists, supported only by subscriptions.
 They are using blockchain to archive their articles, which is quite intriguing in and of itself.

-According to 'western' military and political leaders, "we" need more, not less, security than ever before, and that of the most intrusive kind.
+According to 'western' military and political leaders, "we" need more, not less, "security" than ever before, where they always conflate security with monitoring of as much of the wider population as possible, and that monitoring always of the most intrusive kind that is technically possible.
 Today pervasive closed circuit video cameras, racial profiling, arbitrary arrest, and charges with the accused debarred from seeing or testing the evidence against them have escaped from within the prison system.
 Now the first three are endemic to any fairly wealthy city's officially designated "downtown."
 Every bus and train car in the local transit system is full of cameras that record not only video but sound, even as passengers complain that these additions are no use when they are stuck dealing with harassment and violence, let alone drunks or the occasional misery of a fellow passenger overcome by the dreaded winter vomiting bug.
 Ask young Black and Indigenous men in toronto or winnipeg about racial profiling.
-Ask young Black and Indigenous women anywhere in the north american settler states, who know to well that their heritage mean the police consider any violence against them no crime.
+Ask young Black and Indigenous women anywhere in the north american settler states, who know too well that their heritage mean the police consider any violence against them no crime.
 Ask the string of men of middle eastern origins railroaded via "extraordinary rendition" into torture chambers.
 Canada has its own shameful list.
 So far "the mainstream" has not been much subjected to these practices.
-But that such subjection has happened at all, that these practices are now part of daily life, not just extremely limited places such as prisons, or the former key site of continuous video and audio surveillance, the bank.
+But that such subjection has happened at all, that these practices are now part of daily life, not just extremely limited places such as prisons, or the former key site of continuous video and audio surveillance, the bank, has forced everyone into greater awareness of it.
 More and more of "us" are asking: is this what the beginning of fascism looks like?
 As a web article title, the default answer is "no." Which leaves a person to wonder if this example is the unasked for exception that proves the rule.

 According to Arendt, there are at least four major factors that support the development of totalitarianism: loss of faith in democratic political leadership, the development of the masses and the mob, the availability of a widely agreed on scapegoat, and the encouragement of extreme nationalism.
 These factors interact synergistically to fuel the creation of a totalitarian society.
 It is important however, not to be misled by the presence of "extreme nationalism" among these factors.
 A predisposing factor is not equivalent to a final feature of totalitarianism itself.